cert-se/megatron-java/doc/readme-install.txt

 * Create a user, e.g. u_megatron, that owns all the Megatron files and executes "megatron.sh".

+* Modify CERT-SE specific stuff in the following configuration files:
+    - megatron-globals.properties
+      Search for "TODO Change on install", "CERT-SE", and "SE".
+    - job-type/*.properties
+      Search for "SE" (filter.countryCodeFilter.includeCountryCodes) and
+      "CERT-SE" (mail.subjectTemplate).
+    - template/mail/*
+      All mail templates are CERT-SE specific.

 * We recommend having crontabbed download scripts that will download input files to the slurp directory and then call Megatron with the --slurp switch.